-The reported pharmacological effects are not considered contradictory to the traditional uses for the relief of cough associated with cold as well as skin inflammation.
+The reported pharmacological effects are not considered contradictory to the traditional uses for the relief of cough associated with cold

 Specific data on pharmacokinetics and interactions are not available.

 Non-clinical information on the safety of decoctions of Cistus creticus are not available.
 Some data on genotoxicity conducted with special water extract (20% polyphenolic content) exist, however, their relevance for the traditional herbal preparations (decoction) was not shown.